 Vancouver catering companies’ services differ on many fronts – from their menu, rate, staff to equipment and customer service.
 It’s impossible to get the best value for your money if you don’t

 The idea of “comparison shopping” is to evaluate each caterer’s characteristics and offerings.
 Create a checklist to know if they address your need for a catering company.
-Factor in these things:
+Factor if the caterer:

-- The caterer offers a package that’s well within your limited budget.
+- Offers a package that’s well within your limited budget.

 Check for Availability

 If you choose a renowned Vancouver catering company, be sure to book in advance.
 Check and verify the bookings a couple of times just to make sure they’ve marked it.
 There’s no sense in choosing a

 As much as you like a company so much over the other prospects, you have no choice but to look elsewhere when they’re not available on the date of your event.

 Don’t forget to include your event’s date and the caterer’s guarantee to be there in the contract.